Brooklyn FC (2024): History

-Women's team

 At its founding, the club announced that in addition to its men's team, it intended to field a women's team in the USL Super League.
 The Super League is a Division One league, representing the top level of women's soccer in the United States, and began play in August 2024.
 It was reported in late 2023 that a women's team would be established in 2025, which would be for the Super League's second season.
 However, on February 9, 2024, the USL announced that Brooklyn FC's women's team would be one of the Super League's inaugural eight teams.

 Inaugural season

 The league released its season schedule on May 30, 2024, establishing the club's inaugural match would be on Saturday, August 31, a home game against Carolina Ascent FC.

 Brooklyn FC announced on May 17, 2024, that they had signed the first-ever player in club history, Puerto Rican national team goalkeeper Sydney Martinez.

 Due to unspecified issues with the playing surface being laid down at Maimonides Park, the club postponed its inaugural match, announcing that the club's first home match would instead be September 25, 2024, against Dallas Trinity FC.